StackVista/stackstate-docs/configure/security/authentication/oidc.md

         groupsField: groups

     # map the groups from OIDC provider
-    # to the 3 standard roles in StackState (guest, powerUser and admin)
+    # to the 4 standard roles in StackState (guest, powerUser, admin and platformAdmin)
     roles:
       guest: ["oidc-guest-role-for-stackstate"]
       powerUser: ["oidc-power-user-role-for-stackstate"]